D4L1IR3Tr0/ADA_project/readme.md

 5. Test functions individually
 6. Use meaningful error messages

-This documentation provides a comprehensive guide to the ada-L language.
+This documentation provides a comprehensive guide to the bing language.
 For more specific use cases or advanced features, please refer to the individual sections or contact me.